-Ketamine Misuse and Effects
+Ketamine Addiction and Effects

 Between 2017 and 2022, the U.S. experienced a 1,100% increase in the total weight of ketamine seized.
 This drastic increase has led to concerns that it could indicate a rise in ketamine misuse across the country.1